 Action # Title Description Total Funds Contributing 2.1 Provide professional development specific to literacy instruction in all grades and content areas.
-We will invest in professional development specific to literacy instruction in all subjects; including defining "literacy" and how it can be demonstrated by all students; particular attention will be given to how English learners and students with disabilities can show literacy. \$18,440.00 No 2.2 Provide additional academic programs and support for students who are not yet demonstrating literacy as evidenced by local assessments.
-Fully utilize the MTSS process to provide additional support and interventions for students not yet demonstrating literacy; provide community learning hubs that include access to technology and staffed by trained teachers and paraprofessionals to provide additional tutoring and guidance; provide parent education opportunities in the area of literacy \$843,381.00 Yes 2.3 Develop district-wide curriculum and assessment maps (TK-5 & 6-12).
-Using skilled facilitators, teacher teams will work through the curriculum and assessments of their grade level or content area to map out essential standards and develop common assessments to monitor student progress in each content area. \$17,396.00 No
+We will invest in professional development specific to literacy instruction in all subjects; including defining "literacy" and how it can be demonstrated by all students; particular attention will be given to how English learners and students with disabilities can show literacy. \$0.00 No 2.2 Provide additional academic programs and support for students who are not yet demonstrating literacy as evidenced by local assessments.
+Fully utilize the MTSS process to provide additional support and interventions for students not yet demonstrating literacy; provide community learning hubs that include access to technology and staffed by trained teachers and paraprofessionals to provide additional tutoring and guidance; provide parent education opportunities in the area of literacy \$662,990.00 Yes 2.3 Develop district-wide curriculum and Using skilled facilitators, teacher teams will work through the curriculum and assessments of their grade level or content area to \$5,960.00 No